NatashaC477/Lion-Code/README.md

 Iggy wove a strand of the Jesuit spirit into Lion Code, determined that it would not only help others write effective programs but also inspire them to approach technology with a heart rooted in empathy and a commitment to serving the greater good.

-## Serivice Features
+## Service and Justice Features
+- Loyola Marymount inspired
-- Bases on Javascript
+- Based on Javascript
 - Dynamic
 - Object - Oriented
+- If, else statements
+- Functions
--
+- Optionals